LeanneCodes/GinTopia_NEW/README.md

 ![image](media/log-in.png)

 ### Footer
-* The footer, which is consistently display across every page is there to serve two functions.
+* The footer, which is consistently displayed across every page, is there to serve two functions.
 Direct users to GinTopia’s social media pages and encourage users to either book a class or create an account depending on their logged in status.

 ![image](media/footer-not-logged-in.png)
 (Logged out or not created an account yet)